 "The structure is quite straighforward, consisting of 'verse/ verse/ refrain/ verse/ refrain/ verse' (or aababa) with a simple introduction thrown in.
 What's unique here is the refrain which surpringly has no lyrics whatsoever other than "doo, doo, doo" sung to a distinctive melody line.

 The introduction actually consists of two parts, the first being a somewhat nondescript slowly played acoustic guitar piece of no fixed meter, one that Paul developed in the studio on the day of recording.
 There are seven single guitar notes plucked in succession followed by an awkward sounding thumping on the bass drum as an overdub.
-The second part begins the 4/4 meter, four measures in length, consisting of only Paul on acoustic guitar playing the finger picking style heard throughout most of the song while subtly hearing his foot tapping to keep the beat.
+The second part begins the 4/4 meter, four measures in length, consisting of only Paul on acoustic guitar playing the finger picking style heard throughout most of the song and his subtle foot tapping to keep the beat.

-The first verse then begins, which is ten measures in length, the first eight measures consisting entirely of Paul playing his acoustic guitar, book tapping and vocals.
+The first verse then begins, which is ten measures in length, the first eight measures consisting entirely of Paul playing his acoustic guitar, adding book tapping and vocals.
 A single note of brass playing is heard stretching throughout measures nine and ten as Paul repeats his finger picking style from measures seven and eight.

 Verse two is only eight measures long this time while adding various elements, such as a delicate brass arrangement throughout and, in measures five through eight, Paul's overdubbed book tapping playing eighth-note beats.
 Also noteworthy is Paul interrupting his finger picking style in the fourth measure to play an impressive ascending guitar run, this mimicked by the brass.

 This is followed by the first eight measure refrain which is also entirely in 4/4 time except for measure four which is in 2/4 time.
 In addition to Paul's guitar work and “doo, doo, doo” singing, he continues the book tapping but adds bass drum beats in quarter-note rhythm for the first four measures and then a half-note rhythm for the final four measures.
 The brass accentuates Paul's melody line nicely, harmonizing with it most of the way.